Vaniah1/ecommerce/Readme.md

-# 🚀 Awesome E-Commerce Project
+# 🚀 Shoppy: E-Commerce Project

 Welcome to this exciting e-commerce project! 🛍️